Analysis

 Hightest paid on Austin FC

-Since we are in Austin, let’s see look at their 2025 roster spending.
+Since we are in Austin, let’s look at their roster.

 sal_high_recent |>